- 700 claimed lumens

 - 5 brightness levels

-- Included mounts: Helmet, Slide-on
+- Included mounts: Slide-on, Helmet

 The Expilion series is Cygolite's high-end single-piece lighting solution.
 With output up to 800 lumens on some models, the Expilion series competes with expensive external-battery lights at a very competitive price.
 All Expilion series lights feature a quick-swap removable battery which is USB rechargeable.
 All Expilion lights released since Fall 2013 feature both a "steady-flash" mode where the light flickers briefly while maintaining a steady beam to light your path, and a "day lightning" mode which boosts the output and uses rapid flashes for daytime visibility.